 I didn’t want to raise my expectations too high because I didn’t want to get irritated if they weren’t into the activities.
 (See: anger triggers for moms, ha)

-Here are 5 basic themes and some easy no-prep ideas for each day.
+Here are 5 basic summer camp theme ideas and easy no-prep actvities

 - Put on backpacks, explorer gear (these are cool), get some walking sticks, and go for a walk.
 Our yard is full of nature, but if not, go to a park!